-1. Does the project minimize adverse effects on cultural resources?
+- 1. Does the project minimize adverse effects on cultural resources?
 Yes.
 This project utilizes an existing canal for 99% of its alignment so as to avoid any potential impacts on cultural resources.
 Additionally, multiple archeological field surveys have further refined the alignment to ensure avoidance of these resources.
-This project proposes to permanently conserve in excess of 1,120 acre feet of water per year, allowing it to flow unhindered down the Mokelumne River.

-2. Does the project maintain or improve ecosystem function?
-No.

-- 4. Best project for the intended purpose: Please select the score below that best reflects your project, and provide a justification of how you arrived at your score. - High: - Social: This project is the second least costly alternative to implement and should therefore be the most socially acceptable to the ratepayers.
+This project proposes to permanently conserve in excess of 1,120 acre feet of water per year, allowing it to flow unhindered down the Mokelumne River. - 2.
+Does the project maintain or improve ecosystem function?
+No. - 3.
+Is the project expected to be completed by 2022?
+Yes - 4.
+Best project for the intended purpose: Please select the score below that best reflects your project, and provide a justification of how you arrived at your score. - High: - 1.
+Social: This project is the second least costly alternative to implement and should therefore be the most socially acceptable to the ratepayers.
 The least costly alternative is no project, which would mean continuing to provide untreated water to these customers homes and continuing to waste 1,120 acre feet of water per year. - 2.
 Economic: This project proposes to provide treated water to low income homes that are mostly without treated water service at this time.
 This project will not be able to proceed without significant grant funding, as the rate payers cannot bear the full financial burden of this project.